thaibault/clientnode/readme.md

 Use case
 --------

-The main goal of This plugin is providing an generic interface logic like controller for calling instance methods or getting property values of an object orientated designed plugin.
+The main goal of this plugin is providing an generic interface logic like controller for calling instance methods or getting property values of an object orientated designed plugin.
 A set of reusable logic elements for building gui components is integrated as well.